napari/docs/docs/index.md

 :link: plugins-index
 :link-type: ref

-Discover how plugins extend napari and learn where to find tools for your workflow.
+Discover how plugins extend napari and learn to build your own.
 ````

 `````